Volunteering at Brockholes

-We are currently recruiting Volunteers for the following roles:
+We are currently recruiting Volunteers for the following roles listed below:

 Volunteer Rangers are our eyes and ears out on the reserve.

-The role involves patrolling the nature reserve and carry out daily checks as well as being on hand to assist in emergencies or out of the ordinary situations.
+The role involves patrolling the nature reserve and carrying out daily checks as well as being on hand to assist in emergencies or out of the ordinary situations.

 You’ll need to share your enthusiasm for the reserve, our wildlife and our conservation work with our visitors and promote the work of Lancashire Wildlife Trust and all that Brockholes has to offer ensuring our visitors make the most of their visit.

 We are looking for Volunteer Rangers for all 7 days of the week to cover 2 hour slots from either 12.00noon to 2.00pm and/or 2.00pm – 4.00pm.

 Brockholes has a packed and varied programme of events and activities running throughout the year for visitors of all ages from tots to grown ups!

 We run lots of children’s activities, walks, talks, theatre performances and even Santa comes to Brockholes in December.

 Events & Activities Volunteers assist us with event set up, meeting and greeting, delivering the sessions and packing away at the end and helping to ensure that everyone has a fantastic experience!

 The majority of our events and activities are held at weekends and school holiday periods, so you will need to be available to volunteer then.